Menu

 You've probably heard the expression 'when all you have is a hammer, everything starts to look like a nail'.
 It's a gem of wisdom that points to an unfortunate truth: we tend to fit our problems to the tools at our disposal - whether they're the right ones or not.
 Why?
 It's less effort (and less scary) than taking a good hard look at the problem, chucking aside that trusty hammer and saying "it's time I learnt to use something else".

-When it comes to behaviours, that hammer - the tool we cling to even when it's wrong - is our coping mechanisms.
+When it comes to behaviors, that hammer - the tool we cling to even when it's wrong - is our coping mechanisms.
 As we move through life we all face moments of discomfort and pain.
 Our instinct for self-preservation means we formulate strategies to avoid such discomfort in the future.
 And that's a problem - because preservation and growth just don't go together.
 As Stephen and Mara say:

 "Negative experiences can become a trap that we live in - they can become stories that we tell ourselves to cope with life."